Characters of the Marvel Cinematic Universe: Overview of central characters

-Phase Four deals with the fallout of the Infinity Saga on the lives of the remaining Avengers, while introducing new heroes such as Shang-Chi, Marc Spector and Steven Grant, Kamala Khan, Jennifer Walters, Jack Russell, and the Eternals (including Sersi and Ikaris).
-Romanoff's backstory and Parker facing the consequences of his superhero secret identity being publicly revealed are explored, Maximoff learns to unlock her full power as the Scarlet Witch which eventually leads her into conflict with Strange, Wilson grapples with the difficulties of becoming the next Captain America, Barton passes the mantle of Hawkeye on to a young protégé named Kate Bishop, Jane Foster (introduced in Phase One) becomes the Mighty Thor, and Shuri becomes the new Black Panther after T'Challa's sudden passing.
+Phase Four deals with the fallout of the Infinity Saga on the lives of the remaining Avengers, while introducing new heroes such as Yelena Belova, Shang-Chi, Marc Spector and Steven Grant, Kamala Khan, Jennifer Walters, Riri Williams, Jack Russell, and the Eternals (including Sersi and Ikaris).
+Romanoff's backstory and Parker facing the consequences of his superhero secret identity being publicly revealed are explored, Maximoff learns to unlock her full power as the Scarlet Witch which eventually leads her into conflict with Strange, Wilson grapples with the difficulties of becoming the next Captain America, Barton passes the mantle of Hawkeye on to a young protégé named Kate Bishop, Jane Foster (introduced in Phase One) becomes the Mighty Thor, Sharon Carter (introduced in Phase Two) is revealed to have become the villainous Power Broker, and Shuri becomes the new Black Panther after T'Challa's sudden passing.
 A 2012 version of Loki (introduced in Phase Three) is arrested by the Time Variance Authority (TVA) and begins his own journey, exploring the concept of the multiverse, which is also overseen by the Watcher.

-Phase Five continues to expand the multiverse further, giving a larger role to Kang the Conqueror and his alternate variants (introduced in Phase Four).
+Phase Five continues to expand the multiverse further, giving a larger role to Kang the Conqueror and his alternate variants (introduced in Phase Four), while the Guardians of the Galaxy gain new members such as Kraglin Obfonteri and Cosmo the Spacedog (both introduced in Phase Two) as some of the old ones (Quill, Drax, Nebula, and Mantis) decide to leave the team, and Earth faces civil unrest due to the integration of the shapeshifting alien Skrulls (introduced in Phase Three) into human society.
+Danvers, Khan, and Monica Rambeau (introduced in Phase Three) team up as the Marvels, which inspires Khan to assemble a superhero team of her own, starting with Bishop.
+Maya Lopez (introduced in Phase Four) learns to unlock her Choctaw powers after confronting her past trauma, Wade Wilson and Logan (both introduced in 20th Century Fox's X-Men film series) embark on a journey of their own through the multiverse, and Agatha Harkness (introduced in Phase Four) forms a witch coven in order to face a magical set of trials.
+Thaddeus Ross (introduced in Phase One) becomes President of the United States while Wilson is warned of an upcoming multiversal attack on Earth.
+Matt Murdock resumes his role as a vigilante when crime lord Wilson Fisk (both introduced in Marvel's Netflix series) becomes the Mayor of New York City.
+Belova, Barnes, Ava Starr (introduced in Phase Three), John Walker and Alexei Shostakov (both introduced in Phase Four) become the New Avengers.

+Phase Six begins with the introduction of the Fantastic Four from Earth-828, consisting of Reed Richards, Sue Storm, Ben Grimm, and Johnny Storm, as well as the phase's main antagonist Victor von Doom.